mytechnotalent/kgpt/README.md

 # but might lead to slower convergence or generalization issues
 batch_size = 8  # how many independent sequences will we process in parallel?
 # the block_size parameter defines the maximum context length for predictions
-# and tt determines the number of tokens from the input sequence that the model
+# and it determines the number of tokens from the input sequence that the model
 # considers when making predictions and if the context length exceeds the block_size,
-# the model will only consider the most recent block_size tokens
+# the model will only consider the most recent block_size tokens and
 # when you change this parameter you can affect the model's ability to capture long-range
 # dependencies in the input sequences and a larger block_size allows for more context but
 # may also increase computational requirements
 block_size = 64  # what is the maximum context length for predictions?
 # the max_iters parameter represents the maximum number of iterations or steps during the
-# training process and tt determines how many times the model will update its parameters
+# training process and it determines how many times the model will update its parameters
 # based on the training data and increasing max_iters allows for more training iterations,
 # potentially leading to better model performance, however, it may also increase the training
 # time and the risk of overfitting if the model starts memorizing the training data